koszullab/E_coli_analysis/README.md

 The second argument is the prefixe for names of output files.

 ### Correlation with other data
-To correlate 3C contacts and recombination prevuously generated in Valens et al., EMBO 2004.
-We use the python code [recombination_3C_Correlation.py](python_codes/recombination_3C_Correlation.py)
+To correlate 3C contacts and recombination prevuously generated in Valens et al., EMBO 2004, we used the python code [recombination_3C_Correlation.py](python_codes/recombination_3C_Correlation.py)

 ![alt tag](https://github.com/axelcournac/EColi_analysis/blob/master/pictures/recombination_vs_3C.png)

 We use a similar code to confront geometrical distances mesaured from microscopy and the ones extracted from 3D structure built with 3C contacts data: [distance_structure.py](python_codes/distance_structure.py)

-To correlate MSD (Mean square Displacements) from time lapse microscopy experiments and cumulative contacts signal, the code [correlation_MSD_compaction_Marco.py](python_codes/correlation_MSD_compaction_Marco.py)
+To correlate MSD (Mean square Displacements) from time lapse microscopy experiments and cumulative contacts signal, the code [correlation_MSD_compaction_Marco.py](python_codes/correlation_MSD_compaction_Marco.py) was used.

 ### Directionality Index